lord-vesel/dcs-doc/en/dev-docs/ah64d/controls.md

 ### Cyclic Grip

 The Cyclic Grip is used to control weapons, communications, and countermeasure functions.
-It also includes functions for controlling the IHADSS flight symbology.
+It also includes controls for selecting IHADSS Flight symbology modes or FMC functions.

 ![](img/img-85-1-screen.jpg)